Gioconda Belli: Career

 Belli began her career at Pepsi-Cola as liaison to the company's advertising agency, Publisa, which then hired her as an account executive.

 Through one of her colleagues at the advertising agency, Belli met Camilo Ortega, who introduced her to the Sandinistas and asked her to join the group.

 In 1970, Belli joined the struggle against the Somoza dictatorship, sworn into the movement by Leana Ortega, Camilo Ortega's wife.
 Belli's work for the movement led to her being forced into exile in Mexico in 1975.
 Returning in 1979 just before the Sandinista victory, she became FSLN's international press liaison in 1982 and the director of State Communications in 1984.
 During that time she met Charles Castaldi, an American NPR journalist, whom she married in 1987.
-She has been living in both Managua and Los Angeles since 1990.
+After 1990 she split her time between Managua and Los Angeles.
 She has since left the FSLN and became a major critic of the Ortega government.
 She lives in exile in Madrid.